lilaspourpre/acl-2020/_pages/home.md

 ---
-title: "2020 Annual Conference of the Association for Computational Linguistics"
+title: "The 58th Annual Meeting of the Association for Computational Linguistics"
 layout: splash
 permalink: /
 header: